magalifabri/ft_services/README.md

 	- ssl seems to work
 	- √ A container with an nginx server listening on ports 80 and 443.
 	- √ Port 80 will be in http and should be a systematic redirection of type 301 to 443, which will be in https.
-	- The page displayed does not matter as long as it is not an http error.
+	- x The page displayed does not matter as long as it is not an http error.
 	- √ This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
-	- It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
+	- ~ It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
+		- logging in via proxy gives 404

 - mysql:
 	- pod is running
 	- mysql seems to be running

 - wordpress:
 	- pod is running
 	- loads in the browser (depends on "php -S"; don't know if that's a good solution)
 	- seems functional (need to verify database use with phpmyadmin once that is up and running)
+	- √ listening on port 5050
+	- √ work with a MySQL database
+	- √ Both services (wordpress & mysql) have to run in separate containers)
+	- x The WordPress website will have several users and an administrator
+	- x Wordpress needs its own nginx server
+	- √ The Load Balancer should be able to redirect directly to this service.

 - phpmyadmin:
 	- pod is running
 	- loads in the browser (depends on "php -S"; don't know if that's a good solution)
 	- seems functional
+	- √ listening on port 5000
+	- √ linked with the MySQL database
+	- x its own nginx server
+	- √ The Load Balancer should be able to redirect directly to this service.

+- MetalLB (load balancer):
+	- √?
+The Load Balancerwhich manages the external access of your services.
+It will be the only entry point to your cluster.
+	- √ (so far) You must keep the ports associated with the service (IP:3000 for Grafana etc).
+	- √ Load Balancer will have a single ip